hartbt/homework-1/README.md

+09/17/2020 Brendon Hart

 The assignment given came with a goal of redoing code that follow accessibility standards in order to optimize the site for search engines.
+Changing things such as tags and consolidating classes in the style.css will meet this goal.

 This was completed by changing existing 'div' tags to tags with semantic meaning, such as 'header' or 'section'.
 Other tags added within the code are: 'nav', 'aside', and 'footer'.